laramies/theHarvester/README.md

 * twitter: Twitter accounts related to a specific domain (Uses Google search.)

+* urlscan: A sandbox for the web that is a URL and website scanner - https://urlscan.io

 * vhost: Bing virtual hosts search

 * virustotal: virustotal.com domain search